abrahamperz/abrahamperz/README.md

 Building AI systems, infrastructure, and autonomous agents that amplify human capability.

-Interested in developing new algorithms, systems, and theories to empower people and society through computer science.

 ## Now

 ### **[Danil](https://danil.ai)** — Context Infrastructure for AI Employees